 Bryce Beemer’s research examines the transcultural ramifications of slave gathering warfare in mainland Southeast Asia, Northeast India, and coastal Bengal with a special focus on enslaved artisans, religious rituals, and processes of creolization and cultural exchange.
 He has a PhD in Southeast Asian History from the University of Hawaii at Mānoa.
 His Ph.D. research, conducted in Thailand, Myanmar, and Northeast India, was funded by the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) award; and a private grant from the Watumull Foundation to support research projects in South Asia.
 It was also awarded the Best Dissertation Prize by the World History Association (WHA) in 2014.
 Professor Beemer’s publication “Southeast Asian Slavery and Slave-Gathering Warfare as a Vector for Cultural Transmission: The Case of Burma and Thailand” received academic awards for its innovative research methods from both the American History Association and the Burma Studies Foundation.

-My name is Qian Zhu, holding a Ph.D in history from New York University.
-Currently an assistant professor in History at DKU, my research and teaching field is the 20th century China.
-My book focuses on the history of progressive politics in China’s first half of the 20th century.
-In particular, my research looks into left-wing politics and a variety of social experiments in the 1920s-40s, which deeply engaged with the conceptualizations of freedom, liberty, equality, and emancipation.
+Qian Zhu holds a Ph.D in history from New York University.
+She is currently an assistant professor in History at DKU.
+Her research and teaching field is the 20th century China.
+Her book focuses on the history of progressive politics in China’s first half of the 20th century.
+In particular, her research looks into left-wing politics and a variety of social experiments in the 1920s-40s, which deeply engaged with the conceptualizations of freedom, liberty, equality, and emancipation.
 I am looking forward to work with you to tackle the unsettled question of “what is freedom?” and how the political thoughts of freedom were practiced by Chinese advocates in China and the abroad.